grafana/grafana/docs/sources/alerting/manage-notifications/mute-timings.md

 - Months: The months of the year in either numerical or the full calendar month.
 For example: `1, may:august`.
 - Years: The year or years for the interval.
 For example: `2021:2024`.

-All fields are lists, and at least one list element must be satisfied to match the field.
-Fields also support ranges using `:` (ex: `monday:thursday`).
+All fields are lists; to match the field, at least one list element must be satisfied.
+Fields also support ranges using `:` (e.g., `monday:thursday`).

 If a field is left blank, any moment of time will match the field.
 For an instant of time to match a complete time interval, all fields must match.
 A mute timing can contain multiple time intervals.